-Good news for those wishing to start-up a business is that micro and small businesses represent more than 95% of all UK companies.
-Although competition is fiercer than ever, it’s now much easier and cheaper to start-up your own new business thanks to the advances in technology and connectivity of the business world.
+The good news for those wishing to start up a business is that micro and small businesses represent more than 95% of all UK companies.
+Although competition is fiercer than ever, it’s now much easier and cheaper to start up your own new business thanks to the advances in technology and connectivity of the business world.

-Here are 5 necessities to be an entrepreneur and start-up your own business.
+Here are 6 necessities to be an entrepreneur and start up your own business.

-Entrepreneurs have ideas and more importantly act on them in a business-savvy manner.
-Also vitally important to note is that not everyone succeeds first time around or has instant success, some businesses take time to grow before they come to fruition, so persistence is a much needed character in the entrepreneurial mindset.
+Entrepreneurs have ideas and more importantly, act on them in a business-savvy manner.
+Also vitally important to note is that not everyone succeeds the first time around or has instant success, some businesses take time to grow before they come to fruition, so persistence is a much-needed character in the entrepreneurial mindset.

-Understanding what you customer wants will enable you to translate your product or service into something sellable.
+Understanding what your customer wants will enable you to translate your product or service into something sellable.
 Research everything.
-Look at what your potential competitors are doing, analyse there good points and bad points and make your business better!
-Alternatively you could create something completely brilliant (like Apple did with the iPod) and generate a need in your customers!
-Bare in mind that such ‘out of the blue’ inventions are usually created after a series of failed attempts.
+Look at what your potential competitors are doing, analyse their good points and bad points and make your business better!
+Alternatively, you could create something completely brilliant (like Apple did with the iPod) and generate a need in your customers!
+Bear in mind that such ‘out of the blue’ inventions are usually created after a series of failed attempts.

 Although this sounds obvious, a desire to run your own business is integral; but this has to be done for the right reasons.
 Sometimes just saying that you don’t want to work for your boss anymore isn’t enough because it’s not a lasting reason.
 Running your own company is going to be hard work, going about this half-heartedly is going to be a waste of your time.

 It boils down to motivation.
 If you really want to start your own business and become the entrepreneur you’ve been dreaming about then you’re probably on to a winner, but if you think it may just be a fad or hobby that will fizzle out then it may be best to reconsider your thoughts and actions.